createcandle/configuration-files/boot/firmware/readme.txt

 generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next boot. candle_forget_users.txt		# Will delete all users on the next boot.
-Useful if you forgot your password.
+Useful if you forgot your password. candle_delete_these_addons.txt	# Will delete all addons listed in this file.
+These must be the names of the addon directories.
+E.g. Voco -> voco candle_install_these_addons.txt	# Will install all addons listed in this file.
+These must be in the form of their GIT url's

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.